 Which roads will be salted?

-You can see our salting routes on the Surrey interactive map.
-There is a key to the map layers found on the bottom right hand corner of the map.
+You can see our salting routes on the Surrey Winter Online map.
+There is a key to the map layers, found by selecting the 'Legend' option from the menu on the bottom of the screen.

 How do we decide when to salt?

 We use weather forecasts, computerised ice prediction systems and information from roadside weather stations to get the most accurate indications of where and when ice is likely to form.